orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.diskCache.writeCachePageTTL

-Max time till page will be flushed from write cache in seconds.
+Max time until a page will be flushed from write cache (in seconds)..

 ```
 Setting name...: storage.diskCache.writeCachePageTTL